 A word of caution, however, is that ShadowSocks can only partially encrypt your data.
 If the connection is tracked from the get-go, it might be easier to breach your data.

-Easy VPN offers a very unique system of live support; a number that you can send a WhatsApp message directly to (in addition to an email address).
-We got a reply in a speedy manner, despite perceived time differences, and questions were answered swiftly.
+Easy VPN offers a unique system of live support; a number that you can send a WhatsApp message directly to (in addition to an email address).
+We got a reply quickly despite perceived time differences, and questions were answered swiftly.

 Easy VPN is essentially free to use but comes with a daily bandwidth limit of 500MB.

 To get more data for free, you can either use a “check-in” system wherein you build up a usage profile over a couple of days, your free data increasing daily (100 MB the first day, 110 the next, and so on).
 You can also invite friends and get 256 MB for each friend that signs up using your referral code, generated in-app.
 Your friends will also get the same amount of free data using your code.